cam-au/amplex/_posts/2019-10-18-User_Acceptance_Testing.markdown

 ### UAT for users in GitHub

-As with machine testing, the acceptance tests among users of the [R]{.sans-serif} package should reveal as well a straightforward yes/no or pass/fail results.
+As with machine testing, the acceptance tests among users of the
+<span class="sans-serif">R</span> package should reveal as well a
+straightforward yes/no or pass/fail results.
 This means that the user should be able to download, install, uninstal, and run the software without any errors.

 Another important component of the user acceptance is counting with a shared infrastructure that team members administer, use on a day-to-day